Ariana Low, Ph.D.

 An excipient platform, one such as the Optiform® Solution Suite that Catalent offers, allows the quick selection of formulations for the early stages of screening.
 Such platforms offer a fast turnaround time through more accurate and precise formulation development ensuring that medicines are brought to patients on time and in top quality.

 Each process is unique and involves a customized excipient platform.
-Formulations applying enabling technologies such as amorphous solid dispersions have overlap in the excipient platforms for processes such as spray drying, and hot-melt extrusion and formulation screening can be performed for both processes with one screening run.
+Formulations applying enabling technologies such as amorphous solid dispersions have overlaps in the excipient platforms for processes such as spray drying, and hot-melt extrusion and formulation screening can be performed for both processes with one screening run.

 In some cases, a formulation comes to your site in Phase III for process scale-up/ optimization and the customer prefers the formulation to remain the same.
 What tools have you applied to ensure scalability of such formulations?